Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 Lastly, we took used the hot tub which overlooked the hotel.
 It was the perfect way to warm up after a chilly night in the SnowHotel.

-Again, this experience is available for people who aren't staying at the hotel too.
+This experience is available for people who aren’t staying at the hotel too.
+You can find it here

 At 1pm we took the hotels shuttle to Santa Claus Village (SCV) where we decided to try out Snowman World.
 Situated near the entrance of Santa Claus Village in Rovaniemi, Snowman World is a recent and exciting addition to SCV.